ShengsongWu/homework/README.md

 ### ENV

 Backend environments file located on `backend/src/.env`.
 The current env file is for development purpose.
 We should replace it for production deployment.
+You must change the `.env` file so that the database config is the same as your local machine.

 ### Lint